ThiagoSegadaes/Quizz_App_Using_Kotlin_AndroidStudio/README.md

 # Quiz-App-
-My first android app build with kotlin.
+Android app build with kotlin.
 It's a quiz app with decent UI and intents.

 # Screenshots